R2NorthstarTools/VTOL/README.md

 More features to be shipped in hours to come 😊

-In 1.0.4 and Lower, the Installer has issues saving configs on certain systems, this will b remedied in 1.0.5. please ensure when you start the installer, you manually navigate to a proper Titanfall installation.
+In 1.0.4 and Lower, the Installer has issues saving configs on certain systems, this will be remedied in 1.0.5. please ensure when you start the installer, you manually navigate to a proper Titanfall installation.